 Additional scientific studies are underway to hone in even more on the benefits of exercise for seniors with Parkinson’s disease, as well as the precise reasoning behind it.
 In the meantime, in the event your family member has been identified as having Parkinson’s disease, it is certainly advantageous to consult with his or her primary care physician for a recommended exercise routine.

-For help with safe, dependable transportation and accompaniment to a doctor’s appointment or exercise program, or encouragement and motivation to engage in an ongoing exercise program at home, call our care team at Carolina Hearts Home Care at 1-855-277-2005.
+For help with safe, dependable transportation and accompaniment to a doctor’s appointment or exercise program, or encouragement and motivation to engage in an ongoing exercise program at home, call our respite care team at Carolina Hearts Home Care at 1-855-277-2005.
 Our professional in-home care services are available to enhance overall wellbeing for anyone with Parkinson’s disease, or any other condition of aging.
-Call us to learn more about our home care in Bennettsville and other nearby areas.
-For more information on the different communities we serve, please visit our Locations Served page.
+Contact us today to learn more about our home and respite care in Aberdeen and other nearby areas.